VThalakottoor/PyOR/README.md

 # PyOR (Python on Resonance)
-Dedicated to Jean Jeener, whom I never had the chance to meet, but whose scientific work continues to inspire me.
+Dedicated to Jean Jeener and Gauri.

 "The confusion and solitude I went through became the building blocks of the modules you're using now.
 PyOR isn’t just a simulator; it’s my way of holding on to my passion and finding peace through it."